 "She's perfectly happy to be a loner at the beginning of the game, by just going to the woods, using a camcorder, filming things around her, talking with animals," Koch says.
 "She likes to spend her time alone.
 She loves her me time, basically.
 But what's interesting is that she will meet those other girls, Nora, Autumn, and Kat, and she will discover that having friends can bring a lot of things that she didn't know she could experience."

 Just like Don't Nod's previous games, Swann's story will put an emphasis on relationships.
-But where Life is Strange 1 and 2 focused on the bonds between two central characters, Bloom and Rage is instead exploring the dynamics of a group and how the links between Swann, Nora, Autumn, Kat can influence or alter our path as we navigate through the adventure.
+But where Life is Strange 1 and 2 focused on the bonds between two central characters, Bloom and Rage is instead exploring the dynamics of a group and how the links between Swann, Nora, Autumn, and Kat can influence or alter our path as we navigate through the adventure.

 "We really wanted to focus on group dynamics," Koch says.
 "Not only having two characters, like in our previous games, but having four characters because the group dynamics is something very different.
 When you find the group, it can clearly make you stronger, it can make you be a squad, a pack against adversity.
 But you can also be pushed to do things that you wouldn't do by yourself.
 Or maybe that's even against your core beliefs, and you have to take a stand.
 Do you follow the group?
 Or do you take a stand against the group?
 Do you accept peer pressure?"

 "It's never easy to say to your friends that they're wrong, for example.
 And that's something that's really interesting in a dynamic like that, how do you navigate within a group," Koch continues.
-"So relationships are really important in the game, one of the core mechanics, core systems, is really to drive and establish the relationship between Swann and each of the other characters - who you are getting the closest to as adventure advances, who is getting close and becoming best friends, who maybe do you have a crush on, we are working with all those dynamics within the game.
+"So relationships are really important in the game, one of the core mechanics, core systems, is really to drive and establish the relationship between Swann and each of the other characters - who you are getting the closest to as the adventure advances, who is getting close and becoming best friends, who maybe do you have a crush on, we are working with all those dynamics within the game.

 "And you will discover the characters in two timelines, in the past in 1995, but also in 2022, when they are adults, and they have to reconnect after not seeing each other for 27 years.
 And we felt that it was also very compelling to discover: how can you reconnect with people?
 You have experienced something in the past but you've grown apart.
 Are you still connecting with them?
-Can you still be friends, or are you very different after life has passed?"
+Can you still be friends, or are you very different after life has passed?".

 Times have changed